 1/4 cup thinly sliced scallions

-- Preheat oven to 375 degrees F. Place bacon on an oven-safe sheet pan.
+- Preheat oven to 375 F. Place bacon on an oven-safe sheet pan.
 Rub both sides of the bacon with brown sugar and jalapeno salt.
 Cook the bacon for 10-12 minutes to desired crispiness.

 - While the bacon is cooking, peel and cut the plantains into 1-inch thick rounds and set aside.